fbpx

 BOOK NOW

-They were mainly Athenians and Romans and people from all over Greece and other Balkan and Mediterranean countries.
-According to Greek mythology, Apollo and Artemis were born on this island, and that’s why there is the great temple of Apollo.
 The temple was constructed around the 11th -10th century and was in its heyday in the Archaic and Classical periods (7th-4th century).
 Many people came from other Mediterranean towns to visit this temple during that period.

-The island has been influenced by the successive civilizations of the Aegean, from the 3rd millennium BC. to the Early Christian era.
-The archeological site is pervasive and rich and gives the image of a great cosmopolitan Mediterranean port.
+The island has been influenced by the successive civilizations of the Aegean, from the 3rd millennium BC to the Early Christian era.

 Today, only 44 people are permanent residents on the island of Delos, with most of them being employees of the archaeological site.
-Despite this, however, there are ferries transferring people who want to visit the archaeological area of Delos daily.

-The monasteries of Daphni, Hosios Loukas, and Nea Moni of Chios
+The Monasteries of Daphni, Hosios Loukas, and Nea Moni of Chios

 Monasteries of Daphni, Hosios Loukas, and Nea Moni of Chios - credits: olympictours.gr